ilielucianno/office-network-infrastructure/README.md

 - Complete Security+ and Network+ certifications
 - Start Cloud Security (AWS / Azure fundamentals)
 - Document more operational procedures
-- Deploy OPNsense to dedicated hardware (if needed)
+- Upgrade server storage to 2TB if needed

 Why I Built This:
 I've been working in IT infrastructure for 10+ years, managing networks, hardware, and teams.
 Recently, I realized that what I was already doing (firewalls, VLANs, VPNs, incident response) has a name: cybersecurity.
 Now I'm formalizing my knowledge through certifications and documenting real projects to demonstrate my skills.